You can pretend to fly and climb seriously high

 It has an IMAX-sized theme park

-Gotham City, Metropolis as well as The Flintstones’ Bedrock, Hanna-Barbera’s Cartoon Junction and Looney Tunes’ Dynamite Gulch are coming to Abu Dhabi.
-It’s all part of the mind-boggling $1 billion indoor Warner Bros World Abu Dhabi theme park set to open in 2018.
+Gotham City, Metropolis as well as The Flintstones’ Bedrock, Hanna-Barbera’s Cartoon Junction and Looney Tunes’ Dynamite Gulch have landed in Abu Dhabi.
+It’s all part of the mind-boggling $1 billion indoor Warner Bros World Abu Dhabi theme park.
 Like a VIP Disneyland with Arctic air-con, it’s a titanic jungle of 29 roller coasters, immersive simulators and family-friendly attractions.
-Load yourself onto a hair-mussing ride – a roller coaster shaped like Wonder Woman’s sword, perhaps.

 It invented the first pop-up charity city